Welcome to the St. Willibrord!

 - Carla Roventa, Hospitality

 The bishops of the church are our fathers in Christ and spiritual leaders on the global, national, and regional levels.
 Each of them stands as a representative of Jesus Christ in the church, fulfilling the same roles as the Apostles did in the first century as their direct successors.
 1 Cor.
 4:15

-The Orthodox Church is a communion of 15 local churches that include over 300 million people worldwide. [list] The Church of Antioch, to which we belong, is still based in the same place where Christianity began 2000 years ago.
+The Orthodox Church is a communion of 15 regional churches that include over 300 million people worldwide. [list] The Church of Antioch, to which we belong, is still based in the same place where Christianity began 2000 years ago.
 Our patriarch, John X, is the 161st successor of the Apostle Peter as Bishop of Antioch.

 Under the bishops' leadership, the priests, deacons, and lay people all work together to grow the Kingdom of God in the world, and encourage us as individuals to grow in holiness and God-likeness.

 Jesus Christ … is our eternal and enduring joy, especially if Christians are in unity with the bishop, the presbyters [priests], and the deacons, who have been appointed according to the mind of Jesus Christ, whom He has established in security, after His own will, and by His Holy Spirit.— St. Ignatius of Antioch (107 AD)

 Bishop of Toledo